See also command lines it is tedious to remember for general unix/macOS/BSD commands.

 Switch your wifi off an on again, detailed version.

-Turn off wifi on your macbook from the Mac OSX terminal command line:
+Turn off wifi on your macbook from the Mac macOS terminal command line:

-Turn on wifi on your macbook from the Mac OSX terminal command line:
+Turn on wifi on your macbook from the Mac macOS terminal command line:

 More of these under macOS hacks.